by-examples/by-examples.github.io/_posts/2014-12-09-symfony2-on-vagrant.md

 </strong>
 </div>

-To do this, you need to do two simple changes:
+To do this, you need two simple changes:

 * change destination folder for `vendor/` in `composer.json`
 * change the path to `autoload.php` file in `app/autoload.php`